Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Owned by J.F.
 Carlisle, later by James R McManus

-Another Wingan-bred show dog that also finished her championship with three 5-point majors.
+Another Wingan-bred show dog that finished her championship with three 5-point majors.
 And she won Best in Specialty Show at the Labrador Retriever Club specialty show in 1935.

 Bancstone Peggy of Wingan